Call of Duty Season 4 kicks off very soon

 Call of Duty Season 4 kicks off soon, and it seems like it will bring a lot of explosive new content for fans to enjoy.

-Revealed during Summer Game Fest Kickoff Live!, the first trailer for Call of Duty Season 4 showed three new maps for Call of Duty: Black Ops Cold War’s multiplayer: Collateral for 6v6 and 12v12, Amsterdam for Gunfight 2v2, and Hijacked for 6v6.
+Revealed during Summer Game Fest Kickoff Live!, the first trailer for Call of Duty Season 4 showed three new maps for Call of Duty: Black Ops Cold War’s multiplayer: Collateral for 6v6 and 12v12, Amsterdam for Gunfight 2v2, and the fan-favorite Hijacked map returns for some 6v6 action.

-Call of Duty: Warzone fans can expect to come up against zombies when dropping in Verdansk, as well as hulking new enemies and… dragons?
+Call of Duty: Warzone fans can also expect to come up against zombies when dropping in Verdansk, as well as hulking new enemies and a whole lot more.

 - Best battle royale games: can you survive?